Electrical Association for Women: Presidents

-Lady Astor; The Lady Mount Temple; Margaret, Lady Moir; The Dowager Marchioness of Reading; The Dowager Lady Swaythling (née Gladys Helen Rachel Goldsmid 1879–1965) Viscountess Kilmuir.
+Terms of EAW Presidential office: Nancy, Lady Astor (1924-1928); Mrs Wilfred Ashley, Lady Mount Temple (1928 -1931); Margaret, Lady Moir (1931-1935).

 Vice-Presidents

-Dame Elizabeth Cadbury; The Hon Lady Cripps; The Hon Mrs Ferranti Kirkwood; Mrs M L Matthews (Mabel Matthews who came up with the idea of the EAW); Marjorie, Lady Pentland; The Viscountess Rhondda; Catherine, Countess of Westmoreland; Margaret Wintringham MP, (second woman, and the first British-born woman, to take her seat in the House of Commons).

 Notable members

 The campaigning Labour MP Ellen Wilkinson (1891-1947) was involved with the EAW from its inception.
-The Electrical Age for Women recorded her 1934 speech at their annual lunch in which that she felt "that the twin keys to women’s earthly paradise were the Vote and Electricity… which will enable the poorer working families to have the benefits of electric help in their homes and for education which will enable all women to make best use of the help electricity offers."
+The Electrical Age for Women recorded her 1934 speech at their annual lunch in which that she felt "that the twin keys to women's earthly paradise were the Vote and Electricity… which will enable the poorer working families to have the benefits of electric help in their homes and for education which will enable all women to make best use of the help electricity offers."

-Mary E. Dillon was an American businesswoman and President of Brooklyn Borough Gas Company, the first female president of any utility company in the world, She joined the EAW soon after its inception and visited from America in 1925.
+Mary E. Dillon was an American businesswoman and President of Brooklyn Borough Gas Company, the first female president of any utility company in the world.
+She joined the EAW soon after its inception and visited from America in 1925.

 Industrialist and businesswoman Ella Hudson Gasking was President of the Isle of Wight branch of the Electrical Association of Women.

+Gertrude de Ferranti was Chair of the EAW's North Wales Branch and later Chair of Council.

+Beatrice Shilling was an early member, joining whilst an apprentice for Margaret Partridge, installing wiring and generators.
+In January 1928, she wrote an article for The Electrical Age, with fellow apprentice Mona Willis, entitled "How We Wired a House in Paradise", describing their efforts to install eight lights over three days in an old house.
+In 1929, she wrote another article for the magazine, explaining how to make a home wireless set.
+Both pieces were aimed at Girl Guides.

+In 1928, Jeanie Dicks was a founder member and Honorary Secretary of the Hampshire EAW branch.

+Norah Balls was the Chairman of the North-East Coast branch.

 Headquarters

 In 1927, the EAW moved into headquarters in the Kensington and Knightsbridge Electricity Lighting Co.
 Ltd., owned by electrical engineer Colonel R E Crompton.
 When Lady Nancy Astor MP formally opened the new offices on 14 November 1927, she was presented with a bouquet which was lit up by electricity.
 In 1933, the EAW moved to share their new headquarters at 20 Regent Street in London with the Women's Engineering Society and proudly described the then high tech electrical facilities available to members.
 "The kitchen cabinet fitment designed by [architect] Edna Mosely [sic] A.R.I.B.A. has a control panel with one 15 amp and three 5 amp plug points above the working table; the wall behind the panel is hollow and the wiring of the panel may be seen through a glass window”.
+The offices moved to Grosvenor Place in 1944 and the final headquarters from 1955-1986 were at Foubert's Place.